Palliative care: In religions

 The doctrine of the Catholic Church accepts and supports the use of palliative care.
 Many of the largest religions in the world likewise endorse the practice.

 In society

 Certification and training for services

-In most countries, hospice care and palliative care is provided by an interdisciplinary team consisting of physicians, pharmacists, nurses, nursing assistants, social workers, chaplains, and caregivers.
+In most countries, hospice care and palliative care are provided by an interdisciplinary team consisting of physicians, pharmacists, nurses, nursing assistants, social workers, chaplains, and caregivers.
 In some countries, additional members of the team may include certified nursing assistants and home healthcare aides, as well as volunteers from the community (largely untrained but some being skilled medical personnel), and housekeepers.

 In the United Kingdom, Palliative Medicine specialist training is delivered alongside Internal Medicine stage two training over an indicative four years.
 Entry into Palliative medicine training is possible following successful completion of both a foundation programme and a core training programme.
 There are two core training programmes for Palliative Medicine training: